zchee/golang-wiki/gopls.md

 This answer is therefore a WIP.

+#### Files that change "outside the editor"

+For example, files that are created/modified/removed as a result of `go generate`.
+Per [@ianthehat](https://github.com/ianthehat):

+> The plan is to have the client do all the work for us.
+Specifically we are going to start using `workspace/didChangeWatchedFiles` to monitor all the files we are caching AST's for

+This is currently not implemented (2019-04-15).

 ## Additional Information

 Questions can be directed toward [@stamblerre](https://github.com/stamblerre) or [@ianthehat](https://github.com/ianthehat).
 For consistent updates on the development progress of gopls, see the notes from the golang-tools meetings (https://github.com/golang/go/wiki/golang-tools).